biancacpacheco/design-wizard-catalog/README.md

 The Design Tests Catalog is a repository of design assessments for introductory programming courses.
 Each test includes a description, the rationale behind its creation, and examples of both accepted and rejected code submissions.

 # Methodology
-This repository contains a set of tests for statically analysis of python code using the [Python Design Wizard Tool](https://github.com/Caio-Batista/python-dw?tab=readme-ov-file).
-These tests were written after the manual analysis of x introductory programming courses distributed in y Brazilian Universities.
-Most of the courses are part of these universities Computer Science programs, but there were also equivalent courses on other engineering programs  that were also analyzed for this catalog.
+This repository contains a collection of design tests for Python code, designed to be used with the Python Design Wizard tool.
+These tests were created based on a manual review of introductory programming courses from 22 different courses across 5 Brazilian universities.
+While most of the courses belong to Computer Science programs, we also included equivalent courses from various engineering programs in our analysis.

-The test scripts listed in this catalog can also be found in within the /Catalog directory in this repository, in the subdirectiories equivalent to the section's names of the catalog presented below.
+The test scripts included in this catalog can be found in the /Catalog directory of this repository, organized into subdirectories that correspond to the section titles of the catalog outlined below.

 # Table of Tests
 - [Sorting Algorithms](#sorting-algorithms)